-SDSU Notable Alumnus and book collector Andreas Brown was instrumental in developing the SDSU Library's Gorey holdings into a unique collection on the West Coast.
-Brown is the former owner of New York City's Gotham Book Mart and was a friend of Gorey.
-A talk given by Andreas Brown is available for you to listen to here.
+SDSU Notable Alumnus Andreas Brown envisioned that the SDSU Library's Edward Gorey Collection could be unique and distinctive collection on the West Coast.
+Once the owner of New York City's Gotham Book Mart, Brown was Gorey's friend in books To hear more about this connection to SDSU, listen to A talk given by Andreas Brown.

 Edward Gorey surrounded himself with books at his house in Yarmouth Port, Massachusetts.
 These lists give examples of the subjects and the authors he collected and read.

 African art, art, art history, ballet, biography, British novels, children’s literature, detective fiction, fiction, general literature, games, garden, gothic literature, history, hymns, illustration, India Japan, mystery, poetry, France and culture, France and history, French literature and novels,